mariodavid/mariodavid.github.io/_drafts/from-grails-to-cuba.md

 Grails has a built in OR-Mapper called [GORM](http://gorm.grails.org/) which has been extracted from the core in recent versions.
 When we look at SQL based databases, GORM uses Hibernate under the covers, which is a very powerful OR-Mapper.
 It basically adds a lot of syntactic sugar on top of it.

 GORM is definitively a place where a lot of the innovation of the framework happens.
 The reason is not so much the mapping to relational databases but to non-relational ones like Neo4j or MongoDB.
-Also GORM shifts slightly to the non-blocking IO, although this is hard at least in the JDBC world, since JDBC by nature is blocking.
+Also GORM shifts slightly to the non-blocking IO.
+This is hard at least in the JDBC based database connections, since JDBC is blocking by nature.
 But this plays nicely together with the move to NoSQL databases since the driver support for asynchronous operations is much better over there (see the [RxGORM docs](http://gorm.grails.org/latest/rx/manual/index.html) for more info).

 Generally you will create a domain type by executing the command line task <code>grails create-domain-class Person</code>.
 After that you add some properties to the person class.
 You'll end up with something like this: